-- 45. Students who fail to meet any of the minimum requirements in Regulation 43 shall have their studies terminated and shall cease attending modules with immediate effect. - 46.
-Students whose studies have been terminated have the right to appeal against the decision to terminate their studies in order to continue their studies in the following semester.
+- 45. Students who fail to meet any of the minimum requirements in Regulation 44 shall have their studies terminated and shall cease attending modules with immediate effect. - 46.
+In accordance with the provisions of the University Policy on Student Academic Appeals, Students whose studies have been terminated have the right to submit a Stage 1 academic appeal against the decision to terminate their studies in order to continue their studies in the following semester.
 They may apply to the relevant Dean who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
-As soon as a student submits an appeal against the decision to terminate their studies, the student may attend classes until the outcome of appeal is known.
+Students who have submitted a Stage 1 academic appeal against a termination of studies decision may continue to attend classes until the expiry of the deadline for the submission of a Stage 2 Senate level appeal or until conclusion of the Stage 2 appeal if submitted.
+The record for a student whose studies are terminated will remain open until expiry of the deadline for submission of a Stage 2 appeal if submitted.
+The student's record will be closed if the deadline for submission expires without a Stage 2 appeal having been lodged, or on conclusion of the Stage 2 appeal, if such an appeal has been unsuccessful.